“How long will my brake pads last?”

 After all, most people don’t have the time to manually check their brake pad thickness for signs of wear.
 And even if you can inspect your brake pads yourself, it’s recommended that you have a qualified technician replace them.

-While exact costs can depend on your car’s make and model, your average brake pad replacement costs around $100 per axle.
+While exact costs can depend on your car’s make and model, brake pad replacement costs can range anywhere from $100-$300 per axle.

 You can always take your car to a service center, but always ensure that your mechanic: